Reputation, Resilience, Know-How & Success

 Portsmouth Mill

-Portsmouth Mill, a historic 1848 textile mill in Todmorden, has been transformed into 10 residential apartments to address local housing needs.
-Consultancy support was provided to identify utility solutions, manage temporary connections, install permanent services (electricity, water), and ensure gigabit-ready fibre connectivity, complying with Part R of Building Regulations.
+Portsmouth Mill, a historic 1848 textile mill in Todmorden, has been converted into 10 apartments to meet local housing needs.
+Consultants supported utility planning, temporary and permanent service installations (electricity, water), and ensured gigabit-ready fibre in line with Part R regulations.

 Langtree Care Home